 Winter food and bait herring fisheries have occurred in Section 3-B (in the Mears Passage and Bocas de Finas area) since the 1960s.
 Seasonal landings from the 1960s through 1985 were small, averaging approximately 210 tons.
-From the start of the herring SOK fishery in 1992, the Craig/Klawock herring GHLs have averaged 2,041 tons, ranging from a low of 626 tons in 2000 to last year's high of 6,847 tons (Table 1).
+From the start of the herring SOK fishery in 1992, the Craig/Klawock herring GHLs have averaged 2,041 tons, ranging from a low of 626 tons in 2000 to a high of 6,847 tons in 2012 (Table 1).
 Spawn-on-kelp fishing effort, harvest, spawning dates, fishery dates, and product values are summarized in Table 2.

 Annual harvest levels are based on a formula that allows for higher harvest rates as the herring population increases relative to the threshold level.
 No harvest is allowed if the biomass estimate for the stock is less than the threshold level.
 The established threshold level for the Craig/Klawock stock is 5,000 tons.
-The 2014 forecast for the Craig area is 26,085 tons.
-The 18.4% harvest rate will allow a combined quota of 4,808 tons for the winter food and bait and the SOK fisheries.
-The age class structure anticipates the primary age class will be age-4 herring.
+The 2015 forecast for the Craig area is 15,803 tons.
+The 14.3% harvest rate will allow a combined quota of 2,263 tons for the winter food and bait and the SOK fisheries.
+The forecast anticipates a strong return of age-5 herring.

 The GHL for the Section 3-B stock is allocated between both the winter food and bait fishery and the herring SOK fishery.
 Initially, the GHL allocation was 85% for the winter food and bait fishery and 15% for the SOK fishery.
 In 1998 the allocation was modified so that the winter food and bait fishery is allocated 60% of the GHL with the remaining 40% going to the herring SOK fishery.
-Therefore, for the 2013/2014 season, the GHL for the winter food and bait fishery was 2,884 tons, and the GHL for the SOK fishery will be 1,923 tons plus the unharvested portion of the winter food and bait fishery GHL.
-The winter food and bait fishery closed on February 28, 2013, and the harvest is confidential.
-The 2014 herring allocation for the Section 3-B SOK fishery is more than 1,000 tons, therefore the Macrocystis kelp allocation will be at the highest end of the range.
+The 2014-2015 winter food and bait fishery closed on February 28, 2015.
+All unharvested winter food and bait quota remaining will be added to the GHL for the SOK fishery.
+The original GHL of 904 tons along with the remainder of the winter food and bait GHL will allow for the kelp allocation in the Section 3-B SOK fishery to fall within the maximum allocation of 1,000 or more tons.

 Herring spawning normally occurs in the Craig/Klawock area between mid-March and early April.
 The earliest spawning observed since the mid-1970s was March 9 and the latest date of initial spawning occurred April 9, 2005.
 Traditionally, herring spawn on Fish Egg, Wadleigh, Clam, and Abbess Islands.
-However, spawning has also been recorded in the area of Portillo Channel, Port Real Marina, the northern and southern shore of San Fernando Island, San Juan Bautista Island, Blanquizal Island, and along the Prince of Wales Island shore at San Christoval Channel and Shinaku Inlet.
+However, spawning has also been recorded in the area of Portillo Channel, Port Real Marina, the northern and southern shores of San Fernando Island, San Juan Bautista Island, Blanquizal Island, and along the Prince of Wales Island shore at San Christoval Channel and Shinaku Inlet.
 Figure 1 shows the open area for the Craig/Klawock SOK fishery.
 Table 3 compares spawning dates in the Craig/Klawock area with dates for Ernest Sound.